 Showered with critical praise, Good Will Hunting took home two Academy-Awards, one of which was for Ben Affleck and Matt Damon’s terrific screenplay.
 Originally conceived as a thriller about a young genius pursued relentlessly by the FBI for his intellect, Affleck and Damon re-tooled the story into a powerful coming-of-age tale.
 The film effectively fleshes out all aspects of Will Hunting’s life: his painful past, misadventures with his childhood friends, and the budding romance he embarks upon with Skylar (Minnie Driver).
 The latter presents a whole new challenge for Will, and may require him to reveal more about himself than he is comfortable with.
 Thankfully, Sean is there to guide him, and perhaps learn something from Will along the way.

-The second Academy Award went to Williams for his portrayal of Sean MaGuire.
-While Williams was no stranger to dramatic territory, Sean MaGuire is the possibly the best-written dramatic character Williams ever took on.
+The second Academy Award went to Williams for his portrayal of Sean McGuire.
+While Williams was no stranger to dramatic territory, Sean McGuire is the possibly the best-written dramatic character Williams ever took on.
 Sean is a broken man, seemingly unable to move on after the death of his wife.
 However, with beautifully written monologues and some terrific improvisational moments, Williams succeeds magnificently in portraying a man who manages to accept advice as well as give it, and in doing so is able to begin a healing process of his own.

 In my opinion, this is one movie that will hold up for years to come.
 With its well-connected storylines, three-dimensional characters, and smart dialogue, Good Will Hunting delivers.

-INSOMNIA (2002): Los Angeles Detectives Will Dormer (Al Pacino) and Hap Eckhart (Martin Donovan) are dispatched to the small Alaskan town of Nightmute, to assist an old colleague in investigating the murder of 17-year-old Kay Connell.
+Los Angeles Detectives Will Dormer (Al Pacino) and Hap Eckhart (Martin Donovan) are dispatched to the small Alaskan town of Nightmute, to assist an old colleague in investigating the murder of 17-year old Kay Connell.
 After a failed plan to lure the as-yet-unknown murderer back to the scene of the crime, the police end up pursuing the suspect to a foggy beach.
 In the midst of the fog, Dormer fires at a figure, realizing too late he has actually shot Eckhart.
 Eckhart dies, but not before accusing Dormer of doing it on purpose – particularly as Eckhart had agreed to testify against him in an Internal Affairs probe.
 Panicked, Dormer blames Eckhart’s death on the escaped suspect and tampers with evidence to cover up his involvement.
-Meanwhile, as it is summertime in Alaska and there is almost constant daylight, the guilt-ridden Dormer cannot sleep.
+Meanwhile, as it is summer time in Alaska and there is almost constant daylight, the guilt-ridden Dormer cannot sleep.
 As insomnia blurs his thinking, he receives anonymous calls from Kay’s killer.
 Claiming to have witnessed Eckhart’s shooting, the suspect uses this as leverage to throw police suspicion off himself.
-Dormer eventually identifies the man as a local author, Walter Finch (Robin Williams), of whom Kay was a great admirer.
+Dormer eventually identifies the man as local author, Walter Finch (Robin Williams), of whom Kay was a great admirer.
 During a face-to-face meeting, Finch insists Kay’s death was an accident, urging Dormer to cooperate with him.
 Dormer finds himself reluctantly conspiring with Finch.
 But what are Finch’s true intentions?
 Who will gain the upper hand?

 While I typically groan at the endless wave of unnecessary Hollywood remakes, Christopher Nolan’s reworking of Erik Skjoldbjærg’s Norwegian existential thriller emerges with its own strengths.
 Nolan may be most associated with his epic Batman trilogy and high concept films, but this un-clichéd psychological thriller ranks among his very best.
 For this version, Nolan and screenwriter Hillary Seitz wisely don’t attempt to replicate the previous film.
 As gray as the skies of Nightmute, our two leads are anything but your standard good and bad guys.
 Though a decorated officer, Will Dormer is not a hero.
 He harbors skeletons in his closet that are about to be exposed.
 His accidental killing of Detective Eckhart further exacerbates this, and while he is consumed by guilt, he begins to wonder if he feels relief that a man who was cooperating to testify against him is now out of the way.
 Is he any different from the very criminals he’s spent decades putting away?
 This inner conflict – along with Alaska’s seasonal 24-hour daylight – act like kryptonite to Dormer, as they gradually strip him of his sanity.

 Which brings us to the character of Walter Finch.
 Who better to take on the role of an unconventional antagonist than an equally unconventional actor like Robin Williams?
 Insomnia sees Williams in one of his darkest roles with nary a sign of his trademark over-the-top energy.
-Instead, he is a villain who is calm and collected, having convinced himself that his crime was merely a horrible accident.
+Instead, he is a villain who is calm and collected, having convinced himself that his crime was a merely horrible accident.
 In a chilling, well-edited flashback, Finch candidly recounts Kay’s murder to Dormer over a phone conversation.
 Kay had rejected his romantic advances, angering him and leading him to beat her to death.
-I found Williams’s portrayal of Finch to be subtle and unsettling – the kind of performance that raises the hairs on the back of your neck.
+I found Williams’ portrayal of Finch to be subtle and unsettling – the kind of performance that raises the hairs on the back of your neck.